Ph.D. in Psychology admissions

 - May 31: Persons selected as alternates will be notified of our final decision

-- Digital transcripts
+- Digital transcripts and GPA requirements

-Applicants must upload official or unofficial transcripts from ALL previous institutions (including Wayne State if you previously attended classes here).
+Applicants must upload official or unofficial transcripts from all previous institutions (including Wayne State if you previously attended classes here).
 Official transcripts are required only for admitted applicants.

 Although an undergraduate psychology major is not mandatory for admission, applicants must have completed a minimum of 12 semester hours in psychology, including a course in experimental psychology (with laboratory experience) and a psychology statistics course.

-The Graduate School requires a final cumulative GPA of at least 3.0 for undergraduate course work (or graduate course work if the applicant has a master's degree); however, most students accepted into the program have grade points much higher than 3.0.
+The Graduate School requires a final cumulative GPA of at least 3.0 for undergraduate course work (or graduate course work if the applicant has a master's degree).
+However, most students accepted into the program have grade points much higher than 3.0.

 If your GPA is below a 3.0, you have two options: Complete a second bachelor's degree and earn a GPA higher than 3.0 or complete a master's degree program without a minimum GPA admission requirement and earn a 3.0 or higher.

 If your GPA is above 3.0, but you earned poor marks in psychology courses (especially statistics, experimental, research methods courses) or math and science courses, you may want to consider retaking some of those courses to show competency.
-Retaking courses after you have graduated; however, will not affect your final cumulative GPA.
+Retaking courses after you have graduated, however, will not affect your final cumulative GPA.

 - Test scores